 5. A morning walking around Shinto shrine Fushimi Inari-taisha

-A Shinto shrine dedicated to Inari, Japanese deity of fertility, agriculture and general success.
-Located at the base of a mountain, it is characterized by the amount of toriis that one finds walking through the place.
-The toriis are donated to the Inari deity by merchants and artisans with the aim of obtaining prosperity in their businesses.
-It is located south of Kyoto and entry is free.
+Located at the base of a mountain, it is characterized by the numerous torii gates one encounters while walking through the area.
+The torii gates are donated to the deity Inari by merchants and artisans with the aim of gaining prosperity in their businesses.
+It is located to the south of Kyoto.
+Open 24 hours a day, 7 days a week, and entrance is free.
+Inside the shrine, we can enjoy:

 6. The viewpoint of Kiyomizu – dera